Below is a list of available implementations of lambda Prolog.

 eLP (Ergo Lambda Prolog) is an interpreter written by Conal Elliott, Frank Pfenning and Dale Miller in Common Lisp and implements the core of lambda Prolog (higher-order hereditary Harrop formulas).
 It is embedded in a larger development environment called ESS (the Ergo Support System). eLP implements all core language feature and offers a module system, I/O, some facilities for tracing, error handling, arithmetic, recursive top-levels, on-line documentation and a number of extended examples, including many programs from Amy Felty's and John Hannan's thesis.
 It can be found in the CMU Artificial Intelligence Repository.

 Miller and Nadathur collaborated on the Prolog implementations, LP2.6 and LP2.7, which have been available since 1987: these systems did not implement the full logic (in particular, implications in the body of clauses were not supported).
 Although the system is old (finished in July 1988), it might still be useful, especially for experimenting with higher-order unification and higher-order programming.
 It is available in C-Prolog and Quintus sources and was written by Dale Miller and Gopalan Nadathur.
-It can be found in the CMU Artificial Intelligence Repository.
+It can be found in the CMU Artificial Intelligence Repository as well as a compressed tar file.